freshsocks/skbp/README.md

 Now would be a good time to save the working version we have with git.

+This is usually easier if you just make a repo beforehand and clone it before you start working on everything, but the world doesn't always work that way.

 [Adding an existing project to GitHub using the command line](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)

 ```
 git init
 echo "node_modules\nbower_components" > .gitignore
-# Make a .gitignore file so we don't upload npm & bower packages ot our repo
+# Make a .gitignore file so we don't upload npm & bower packages ot our repo.
 git add .
 git commit -m "initial commit: sass added"
 git remote add origin <remote repository URL>